cseligman.com

 Query: What is the effect of the Moon on earthquakes?

-The math works out like this:
+The math works out as follows:

 Starting facts:

-Earthly tides average about 1 1/2 feet (based partly on the theory of tides, and partly on observation)
+Earthly tides average about 1 1/2 feet (based partly on the theory of tides and partly on observation)

 The Earth and Moon exert the same overall gravitational force on each other (Newton's 3rd Law of Motion, the Law of Action and Reaction)

-The Earth is about 80 times more massive, and four times larger diameter, than the Moon (observation)
+The Earth is about 80 times more massive and four times larger diameter than the Moon (observation)

 Reasoning and Results:

-Now, one could argue that if the Earth can do this to the Moon, the Moon ought to be able to do it to the Earth, as well, but as it turns out, it cannot, for two reasons:
+Now one could argue that if the Earth can do this to the Moon, the Moon ought to be able to do it to the Earth as well, but as it turns out it cannot, for two reasons:

-(1) As stated, the force on each body is the same, but the tidal force/stretching on the Moon is 20 times larger than that on the Earth, because of the difference in their size and mass.
-If we were to ask what kind of seismic activity we see on the Moon when the stretching is only 1/20th of the maximum, and is equal to the typical tidal stretching of the Earth, the answer would be: none
+(1) As stated, the force on each body is the same, but the tidal force/stretching on the Moon is 20 times larger than that on the Earth because of the difference in their size and mass.
+If we were to ask what kind of seismic activity we see on the Moon when the stretching is only 1/20th of the maximum and is equal to the typical tidal stretching of the Earth, the answer would be: none.

 In other words, although the powerful tidal forces exerted on the Moon by the Earth can easily cause weak quakes in the lunar interior, the much smaller stretching of the Earth by the Moon in its crust/lithosphere is far smaller, and cannot be expected to exert any influence on Earth quakes.

 That doesn't mean, of course, that it isn't possible for some subtle mechanism to amplify the lunar tidal effect, and cause earthquakes to be somewhat correlated with some aspect of the lunar position(s).
-So many studies have been done, looking for such correlations.
-And as is true of any large group of studies, some of them should yield apparently meaningful results, just by chance (e.g., if there is a 1 in 25 chance that an apparently significant result would result by chance, then 1 in 25 studies will have an apparently significant result, even if there isn't any real connection).
-Needless to say, it is the "chance" studies that are trumpeted in the press, hence the general misconception that the Moon has some effect on earthquakes.
+So many studies have been done looking for such correlations.
+And as is true of any large group of studies, some of them should yield apparently meaningful results, just by chance (e.g., if there is a 1 in 25 chance that an apparently significant result would result by chance, then 1 in 25 studies will have an apparently significant result even if there isn't any real connection).
+Needless to say it is the "chance" studies that are trumpeted in the press, hence the general misconception that the Moon has some effect on earthquakes.
 But if such an effect were at all real, geologists interested in predicting earthquakes would gladly use it.
-So there have been lots of studies, all of which (save for the occasional random chance "flag") show no statistical correlation between (1) the position of the Moon, relative to perigee (there should be more quakes when it's closer, but there aren't), (2) the phase of the Moon (the solar and lunar tides add up at full and new moon, so there should be more quakes then, but there aren't), (3) the position of the Moon in the sky (rising or setting, tidal forces might compress the crust, while overhead or underfoot, they might stretch it; the effects are unknown, but if significant, should yield non-random results; and they don't), (4) and so on and so forth.
+So there have been lots of studies, all of which (save for the occasional random chance "false positive") show no statistical correlation between (1) the position of the Moon relative to perigee (there should be more quakes when it's closer, but there aren't), (2) the phase of the Moon (the solar and lunar tides add up at full and new moon, so there should be more quakes then, but there aren't), (3) the position of the Moon in the sky (rising or setting, tidal forces might compress the crust, while overhead or underfoot, they might stretch it; the effects are unknown, but if significant should yield non-random results; and they don't), (4) and so on and so forth.